Satilla Regional Library System

-The Satilla Regional Library System is a public library system serving Atkinson County, and Coffee County, Georgia.
-The headquarters of the system is the Douglas-Coffee County Public Library located in Douglas, Georgia.
+The Satilla Regional Library System is a public library system serving Atkinson County and Coffee County, Georgia.
+The headquarters of the system is the Douglas-Coffee County Public Library, located in Douglas, Georgia.

 The library system is a member of PINES, a program of the Georgia Public Library Service that covers 53 library systems in 143 counties of Georgia.
 Any resident in a PINES supported library system has access to the system's collection of 10.6 million books.
-The library is also serviced by GALILEO, a program of the University System of Georgia which stands for "GeorgiA LIbrary LEarning Online".
-This program offers residents in supported libraries access to over 100 databases indexing thousands of periodicals and scholarly journals.
+The library is also serviced by GALILEO, a program of the University System of Georgia, which stands for "Georgia Library Learning Online."
+This program offers residents of supported libraries access to over 100 databases indexing thousands of periodicals and scholarly journals.
 It also boasts over 10,000 journal titles in full text.